openxc-retro-gauge/retro-gauge/android/README.md

   zero to red at 80mph.
 Miles Per Gallon data sweeps through red at zero to green at 50 miles per gallon and above.
 Steering Wheel data sweeps through the entire spectrum.
-* Manual Data Entry - This is a debuging tool.
+* Manual Data Entry - This is a debugging tool.
 Text entered in the text box is sent to the Retro Gauge when the Send button is tapped.